 There are important extensions of the approach we outline here.
 The partial derivatives approach sheds light on how the effects of covariates change as a function of spatial location, or the degree of spatial heterogeneity.
-Other approaches can deal with spatial heterogeneity, either in a discrete (geographic regression discontinuity design, see Keele and Titiunik 2014 and Keele et al. 2015 for examples) or continuous manner (geographically weighted regression, see Brunsdon et al. 1996, Darmofal 2008, and Darmofal 2015 for examples).
+Other approaches can deal with spatial heterogeneity, either in a discrete (geographic regression discontinuity design, see Keele and Titiunik (2014) and Keele, Titiunik, and Zubizarreta (2015) for examples) or continuous manner (geographically weighted regression, see Brunsdon, Fotheringham, and Charlton (1996); Darmofal (2008, 2015) for examples).
 All of these approaches reveal any underlying spatial heterogeneity in effects, whether it is through observation-specific parameters (GWR) or a global parameter that is weighted by spatial location (partial derivatives).
 The latter approach is especially useful in the presence of continuous spatial heterogeneity and has applications primarily in geographic-based connectivity, although it need not be limited in that way.